deebuls/devblog/2020-05-29-Explanation-DNN-Uncertainty.md

 # Alternative definitions
 >> "Aleatory uncertainty is also referred to in the literature as variability, irreducible uncertainty, inherent uncertainty, and stochastic uncertainty.
 Epistemic uncertainty is also termed reducible uncertainty, subjective uncertainty, and state-of-knowledge uncertainty."
 [2]

+>> "Aleatory uncertainties are described as arising from inherent variabilities or randomness in systems, whereas epistemic uncertainties are due to imperfect knowledge."
+[1]

+# Important points
+1. Epistemic sources of uncertatinty is reducible but aleatory uncertainty is not reducible[1]

 ## References
 [1] Probability is Perfect, but we Can’t Elicitit Perfectly Anthony O’Hagan & Jeremy E. Oakley http://www.yaroslavvb.com/papers/epistemic.pdf

 [2] Challenge problems: uncertainty in system response given uncertain parameters Author links open overlay panelWilliam L.Oberkam https://www.sciencedirect.com/science/article/pii/S0951832004000493